Gervonta Davis: Davis vs. Barrios

-Move back down to lightweight
+Return to lightweight

 Davis vs. Cruz

-On October 6, 2021, Davis announced that he would be facing undefeated former WBA interim lightweight champion Rolando Romero on December 5 at the Staples Center in Los Angeles on Showtime PPV.
+On October 6, 2021, Davis announced that he would be facing his mandatory challenger, Rolando Romero on December 5 at the Staples Center in Los Angeles on Showtime PPV.
 However, Romero was pulled from the bout due to sexual assault allegations made against him, and was subsequently replaced with Isaac Cruz.
-On the night, Davis went the 12-round distance for the first time in his career, winning via unanimous decision, with the judges' scorecards reading 115–113, 115–113 and 116–112 in his favor.
-In his post-fight interview, he explained that he had fought through an injury: “I hurt my left hand in probably the sixth round.
-It is what it is, that’s what comes with the sport.
-I felt that later in the fight, he [Cruz] was breaking down, but I hurt my hand so I couldn't get him out of there."
-Additionally, Davis showed respect toward his opponent Cruz, saying, "A star was born tonight".
-When asked about the prospect of facing other top lightweights in the division, specifically undefeated champions George Kambosos Jr. and Devin Haney, as well as Ryan García, Davis did not directly answer, although he opined, "All them guys is easy work.
-I’m the top dog."
+Cruz was brought in at 2 weeks notice.
+On the night, Davis went the full distance for the second time in his career.
+In a very close and competitive fight Davis won via unanimous decision, with the judges' scorecards reading 115–113, 115–113 and 116–112 in his favor.
+Nevertheless, Cruz was only the second fighter to go the distance with Davis, after Germán Meraz.

 Davis vs. Romero

-Davis announced that he would be facing undefeated former WBA interim lightweight champion Rolando Romero on December 5 at the Staples Center in Los Angeles on Showtime PPV.
-However, Romero was pulled from the bout due to sexual assault allegations made against him, and was subsequently replaced with Isaac Cruz.
-On January 11, 2022, Romero revealed on his Instagram page that no charges against him were filed, as the claims of sexual abuse could not be substantiated.
-On January 24, the WBA once again ordered Davis to make a mandatory lightweight title defense against Romero, and gave the pair until February 24 to come to terms.
+Once Rolando Romero revealed on his Instagram page in January 2022 that no charges against him were filed, as the claims of sexual abuse could not be substantiated, the WBA once again ordered Davis to make his WBA (Regular) title defense against Romero, and gave the pair until February 24 to come to terms.
 The pair agreed to face each other on May 28, in the main event of a Showtime PPV, at the Barclays Center in New York City.
-He knocked out Romero in the 6th round.
+In a very competitive fight, Rolly was finding success in the first 5 rounds, but in the 6th round Davis scored a knockdown.
+Rolly managed to get up from the knock down and wanted to continue, but the referee decided to wave the fight off, handing Rolly a TKO loss.